siqueirafm/SphereFitting/README.md

 The code is organized as follows:

 * headers        - subdirectory containing the HPP source files
 * include        - subdirectory where gtest headers files will be after code is built (initially empty)
 * lib            - subdirectory where gtest lib files will be after code is built (initially empty)
 * LICENSE.md     - license file
 * README.md      - this file
 * sources        - subdirectory containing the CPP source files
 * tst            - subdirectory where the executable with the unit tests will be after the code is built
+* CMakeLists.txt - Input to the CMake build system

 The fiiting algorithms implemented in the class come from the following papers: